 - Check your Pinterest boards.
 Do you see a common theme among the home pins you have saved?
 It could be a vibe, a color palette, or certain objects (pineapples anyone?).

 - Check your closet.
 Do you notice a color preference in your wardrobe?
 Does a specific pattern keep popping up?
 What is your favorite article of clothing and what do you love about it?

 - Scope out the homes of your friends.
 Often times we admire how a friend has put their home together.
 There’s some good news!
 You and your friend probably have common interests, seeing as how you are friends after all.
-Therefore, what you love about her place could be a great insight into your own style preference!
+Therefore, what you love about her place could be a great insight into finding your own design style preference!
 Treat her to a coffee and get her to spill the beans on where she shops her awesome finds, if you haven’t already hit up the stores with her.

 Take out that pencil and paper.
 We’re going to jot down a few things to help you figure out your ideal style combination.

 - Jot down the names of the styles that speak to you the most.
 It could be one, or it could be a few different styles.

 - Write down a few points that you like most from each one.
 Aim for at least 3 of each.
 Is it the colors you like?
 The use of natural materials?
 A certain detail?

 - Of those points from above, I want you to narrow it down further.
 Circle your top 3-5 points overall.
 What are the elements you love the most, your hands down favorites?